Visualizations & Interactions

 We can help you sort through vast amounts of data in real-time, or just making that bar chart "work."

-- At Navis Corp, I built an interactive "recap report"-- described by one person as a "spreadsheet on steroids".
+At Navis, Andy built an interactive "recap report"-- described by an Apple engineer as a "spreadsheet on steroids".
 This provide real-time mission-critical visualization of 1000s of containers as they moved throughout container yards and onto ships, with dynamic drilldown and filtering.

 idea of this prototype is to spur software creators to consider different ways of getting feedback from users.